weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 lot longer, so keep this in mind if you decide to do it.

-If you only have some tests that need to be isolated, it's a little bit tricker.
+If you only have some tests that need to be isolated, it's a little bit trickier.
 First you need to do is add the annotation *@runInSeparateProcess* to the docblock for your test that needs isolation.
 However, once you've set that value, it will be preserved for all following tests.